ku-cms/TrackerDAQ/README.md

 fpgaconfig -c CMSIT_RD53B_Optical_Type5_J4.xml -i IT-L8-OPTO_CROC_v4p5
 CMSITminiDAQ -f CMSIT_RD53B_Optical_Type5_J4.xml -r
 ```
-If you still have communication problems, then you can turn off the RD53B and the port card,
-reprogram and reset the FC7, and then turn the RD53B chip and port card on.
-Then, you can repeat the "CMSITminiDAQ" command to re-establish communication:
+Then, you should repeat the "CMSITminiDAQ" command to re-establish communication:
 ```
 CMSITminiDAQ -f CMSIT_RD53B_Optical_Type5_J4.xml -p
 ```
+If you still have communication problems, then you can turn off the RD53B chip and the port card,
+reprogram and reset the FC7, and then turn the RD53B chip and port card on.

 Similary, if you see lpGBT errors like this when running the BERT_Run_Scan.py python script:
 ```